Kera Birkeland

-Kera Birkeland is an American politician, educator, and coach from Utah.
-She currently serves as the representative for Utah House District 53.
-She is on the Executive Offices and Criminal Justice Appropriations Subcommittee, House Education Committee, and House Judiciary Committee.
+Kera Birkeland is an American Republican politician, educator, and coach from Utah.
+She served as the representative for Utah House District 4.
+In the chamber she was on the Executive Offices and Criminal Justice Appropriations Subcommittee, House Education Committee, and House Judiciary Committee.
 Birkeland replaced Logan Wilde in April 2020, and was elected to a full term in 2020, with 64 percent of the vote.

+Citing the need to spend more time with her family, and particularly her parents, Birkeland announced on December 26, 2024, that she will resign from office on January 10, 2025.

+Life

+Birkeland was home taught between 1983-2000.
+She is an accomplished pianist and performed “Colors of the Wind” at the Miss Montana Beauty Pageant in 2001.

+Birkeland later attended Brigham Young University (BYU) in Provo, Utah.
+In a 2017 blog post on her personal business website she wrote that she “graduated from BYU.”
+In 2020 interview with Utah Policy, Birkeland said she “attended BYU the summer of 2001 and 2002.”
+Birkeland’s personal LinkedIn page reflects the 2001-2002 dates.
+The State of Utah lists her education as “BYU.”

 Prior to election, she competed in the 2012 Mrs. Utah pageant and served as a delegate at the Republican National Convention in the 2016 Republican Party presidential primaries, representing Ted Cruz.

 She expressed distaste toward Donald Trump at the time.
+Birkeland reported being threatened in the bathroom by other female Trump supporters who allegedly told her "you should die" after disagreements regarding floor proceedings.

+In January 2021, Birkeland introduced a resolution to honor Utah Jazz player Donovan Mitchell over retired player Shaquille O'Neal, as well as to make 'Spida' (Mitchell's nickname) the state arachnid of Utah.
+The resolution passed.